azsk/DevOpsKit/Contributing.md

 ### Contribution Area
 You can contribute to blogs, documentation or code of Secure DevOps Kit.
 * Blogs and Documents: You can contribute to blogs or documents to enhance current documentation by creating a pull request to our [documentation repository](https://github.com/azsk/DevOpsKit-docs).
-* Contribute to code:To contribute to code you can refer [Contributing to code](#contributing-to-code) to know more about how and where to contribute.
+* Contribute to code: To contribute to code you can refer [Contributing to code](#contributing-to-code) to know more about how and where to contribute.

 ### Reporting Issues